There is a myriad of reasons why people choose to supplement their diet with protein shakes.

 Herbalife Features – What’s the Draw?

-The Herbalife F1 Shake Mix is marketed as a total meal replacement shake.
+The Herbalife Formula 1 Shake Mix - French Vanilla (750g) is marketed as a total meal replacement shake.
 The company claims that their product will assist with weight loss while supplying ample protein and other essentials such as vitamin B5, vitamin A, and zinc.
 Herbalife promises that their products will help with weight loss and achieving balanced nutrition.

 Although some consumers may experience weight-loss success with this product, this does not automatically indicate that they are healthier and that their long-term health is not being compromised.